Nover11/SAKV/REBUTTAL_ICDE.md

 ### Analysis

-The currently available normalized comparison suggests that SAKV preserves slightly higher LongBench quality on both backbones while retaining token-level selection.
+The matched-budget results show that SAKV preserves slightly higher LongBench quality on both backbones while retaining token-level selection.
 The margin is larger on Mistral (`+0.27`) and smaller on Llama (`+0.09`).
-This comparison is intended to answer the baseline-coverage concern; it does not establish superiority over SentenceKV or KVzip, whose retrieval, reuse, memory-residency, and query-dependence assumptions differ from SAKV's single-prefill eviction setting.
+This comparison answers the baseline-coverage concern; it does not establish superiority over SentenceKV or KVzip, whose retrieval, reuse, memory-residency, and query-dependence assumptions differ from SAKV's single-prefill eviction setting.

 ---